 The Blue Books were the eugenics movement’s most insidious tool.
 Eugenics was more than a scientific movement; it tied in with middle-class moral reform that was widely supported and promoted by maternal feminists.
 After WWI, eugenicists believed the problem of race degeneration was internal and required more than simply reproducing, but focused on racial improvement through education.
 The Canadian Mother’s Book was considered the official advice booklet for Canadian mothers.
 The title of the book is important; when examining the content, it is clear that these books were produced with the intention of teaching immigrants how to be Canadian in parenting, cleaning, cooking and any other topics covered in these books.
 The Blue Books were not only intended to keep the British population well stocked, but they were also intended to teach the non-British population how to best maintain a house and family in a moral way.
 Aside from pregnancy and childcare, the Blue Books also targeted immigrant groups with pamphlets titled How We Cook in Canada and Beginning a Home in Canada.
 The Department of Health had a very specific idea about the proper values of motherhood.

 These publications intended to foster race betterment were in keeping with the ideas of the moral reform movement at this time with an emphasis on “light, soap, and water” by instructing readers how to keep their homes clean, effective means of personal hygiene, clean air, and healthy food.
-Kozak argues that it is through the scientific motherhood campaign that "class, gender, race and ethnicity divided mothers as Anglo-[Protestant] middle class women sought to educate their "inferior" sisters - Native, rural, working class, and immigrant women - in the proper practices to raise strong and healthy children."
+Kozak argues that it is through the scientific motherhood campaign that class, race, gender, and ethcnity divided women, as Anglo-Protestant, middle-class women aimed to educate women they deemed inferior in the best practises of childrearing.
+This included indigenous, rural, and immigrant women.
 Women in the Prairie west did their duty, not only in bearing children, but also in practising social and moral reform in their communities.
 Rural women in the west experienced great isolation and times of loneliness in the Prairies.
 They started to meet for company, but soon after they began to organize to achieve feminist goals and promote social reform discussion and activities.
 Stephanie Simon argues that the issues rural Prairie feminists debated included “improvement for life, birth control, suffrage, equal rights, dower law, health care, and homesteading.”
 The Women’s Grain Growers’ Association in Saskatchewan organized as early as 1913, the United Farm Women of Alberta in 1915, and western branches of the Woman’s Christian Temperance Union attempted to eliminate social ills such as alcoholism by promoting abstinence from alcohol to the Canadian and immigrant working class, lack of education among farming, labourer, and immigrant groups, and lack of health care in rural areas.